Jane LaRoche Graduate Faculty Award

 Eligible faculty are those at the Associate Professor and Professor ranks who have significant experience teaching 500 and 600‐level courses, working with graduate students in research and/or creative activities, developing graduate courses and programs, and serving graduate programs through committees and elected positions.

-Nominations will come from the colleges through the deans to a selection committee with representatives from each degree‐granting college.
+Nominations will come from the colleges through the deans to a selection committee consisting of previous recipients of the LaRoche Award.
 This award joins the Kinard Award, Outstanding Junior Professor and Distinguished Professor as major faculty awards at Winthrop.

 For each nominee, the following supporting evidence must be provided: